United States Tax Benefits

 (H.R.
 1424) signed by President Bush on October 3, 2008

-extended the provisions of KETRA through December 31, 2009.
+the Enhanced Charitable Deduction for Contributions of Food Inventory through December 31, 2009.

 The Tax Relief, Unemployment Insurance Reauthorization, and Job Creation Act of 2010 (H.R.4853, Public Law 111-312)

-signed by President Obama on December 17, 2010 extended provisions of KETRA through December 31, 2011.
+signed by President Obama on December 17, 2010 extended the Enhanced Charitable Deduction for Contributions of Food Inventory through December 31, 2011.

 The Taxpayer Relief Act of 2012